Title IX Annual Report

 All students at the university are required by Executive Order 1095 to complete Title IX training each academic year.
 An online training program has been implemented to help you understand issues of sexual assault, sexual harassment, dating violence, stalking, bullying, and alcohol and drug abuse.

 All new students will complete the Not Anymore program.
 Not Anymore covers crucial topics like consent, healthy and unhealthy relationships and what to do in the event violence occurs.
 You will also learn how to identify potentially dangerous situations and how to intervene to put a stop to them.
 Not Anymore will give you the knowledge and power to make your campus safer.

 Returning or continuing students complete a refresher course each academic year after their initial training with the Not Anymore program.

-If you have any inquiries about this training or possible registrations holds, please contact Meg Lewis at email@example.com or Heather Kaiser at firstname.lastname@example.org.
+If you have any inquiries about this training or possible registration holds, please contact Heather Kaiser at email@example.com.

 We are updating our training platform for the 21-22AY.
 Updates and new training deadlines will be announced via email and StanNews.